What kind of projects does the Ross McKee Foundation fund?

 Does the Foundation fund composer commissions?

-The Foundation has participated in the funding of commissioned works for the piano.
+The Foundation has participated in the funding of commissioned works that prominently feature one or more pianos.
 Typically, the grant applications for such commissions come from performers or performance ensembles, and the project plan includes detailed information about the premiere.
+It is rare for the Foundation to be the sole funder of a commission.
 Funds are not awarded until the commissioned work is complete.

 Is it possible to receive a grant for performances that have already occurred?